 As the woodland comes into leaf and the canopy closes, light is restricted to the woodland floor causing the ground flora to die back.
 However, the managed rides and open grazed area allow light into the woodland where Red Campion, Common Spotted and Bee Orchids, St John’s Wort, Common Centaury, Autumn Gentian and Thistle Broomrape may be seen.

-Butterflies to look out for are: Speckled Wood, Comma, Meadow Brown, Peacock, Large and Small Skipper, Gatekeeper, Ringlet and, if you are very lucky, the uncommon White-letter Hairstreak.
+Butterflies to look out for are: Speckled Wood, Comma, Meadow Brown, Peacock, Large and Small Skipper, Gatekeeper, Ringlet, Purple Hairstreak and, if you are very lucky, the uncommon White-letter Hairstreak.
+In 2019 the Silver-washed Fritillary was seen in the wood for the first time by members of the Trust.

-This area of the Wharfe is excellent habitat for the damselfly; The Banded Demoiselle.
-Their body colour is metallic blue-green in the male and metallic green in the female.
-The male has a blue-black band across the centre of its wings and the wings of the female are an iridescent bronze.
+This area of the Wharfe is excellent habitat for the damselfly – The Banded Demoiselle.
+The male’s body colour is metallic blue-green and metallic green in the female.
+The male has a blue-black band across the centre of its wings and the wings of the female are a clear iridescent bronze.

 September – November